August 21, 2022

 Moreover, research has revealed that one of the benefits of cinnamon may be the ability to defend regulatory T cells, also known as "Tregs," which control immunological responses.
 Treg levels appear to be lower in those with multiple sclerosis than in those without the disease.
 Cinnamon therapy has been shown to stop the depletion of particular Treg proteins in animal experiments.

 Additionally, researchers discovered that giving cinnamon to the affected rats improved myelin levels.
 Multiple sclerosis is brought on by damage to the myelin sheath that surrounds nerve cells.

 Uncontrolled cell development is a dangerous condition leading to cancer.
 For its possible role in the treatment and prevention of cancer, cinnamon has received extensive research.
 Overall, test-tube and animal research are the only sources of evidence supporting the notion that cinnamon extracts may be cancer-protective.

-Test-tube studies that demonstrated cinnamon promotes protective antioxidant responses in human colon cells backed up these conclusions.
+Test-tube studies that demonstrated benefits of cinnamon outlined the notion that it promotes protective antioxidant responses in human colon cells backed up these conclusions.
 Cinnamaldehyde has been discovered to possess potential antitumor and anticancer effects.
 In similar studies, cinnamon and cardamom extract were used to cure cancer-ridden rats.
 The melanoma cells of the treated animals had lower levels of oxidative stress, according to tests.